wkantaros/triswap/README.md

 ## About

-Over the last year, we have seen an emerging class of "fungible" nfts: one-of-many editions, in-game items, token gated DAOs + events, floors of popular collections, and 1155s, to name a few.
-While order books allow for exchanges to happen, liquidity is sparce and equilibrium prices are difficult to find.
-For the NFT space to continue to grow, trading mechanisms must solve for increased liqudity and fair pricing.
+Ironically, we have seen an emerging class of "fungible" nfts.
+These include one-of-many editions, in-game items, token-gated DAOs + events, floors of popular collections, and 1155s as a class, to name a few.

+While order books allow for basic trading, liquidity is sparce and equilibrium prices are difficult to find.
+As the "fungible" NFT space continues to grow, new trading mechanisms can be must solved to increase liqudity and establish fair pricing.

-This is a first step at doing that, and provides base functionality for a proof-of-concept AMM offering any combination of ERC20, ERC721, and ERC1155 pairs.
+This is a first step in doing that, and provides base functionality for a proof-of-concept AMM offering any combination of`ERC20`, `ERC721`, and `ERC1155` pairs.

 ## Fungibility requirements + mechanism